Families, educators and researchers know that our kids can not grow, learn and succeed when they are not healthy.

 - The Massachusetts Chapter, American Academy of Pediatrics (MCAAP) will provide resources and support as appropriate for Massachusetts PTA immunization communication and educational activities.

-- Pediatricians from the Massachusetts Chapter, Academy of Pediatrics (MCAAP) will be invited to participate in areas of research, advice, and presentations.
+- Pediatricians who are MCAAP members or pediatric healthcare professionals who MCAAP Immunization Initiative members will be invited to participate in areas of research, advice, and presentations.

-Goal 4 – Massachusetts PTA, through the Health Committee, will encourage and support all efforts to ensure that all Massachusetts Children and Families have the healthiest nutrition and healthy eating education in their schools, in their homes and community programs that address the issues of Childhood Obesity and Food Insecurities.
+Goal 4 – Massachusetts PTA, through the Health Committee, will encourage and support all efforts to ensure that all Massachusetts Children and Families have the healthiest nutrition and healthy eating education in their schools, in their homes, and in community programs that address the issues of Childhood Obesity, Food Insecurities and eating disorders.

 - Promoting SNAP as the number one best way to fight food insecurity in a household and also promoting how SNAP eligibility opens up all sorts of other benefits (free school meals, district assistance for other school-related costs such as athletics, AP exam fees, transportation fees, etc.